t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 ### Per Path Delay

 A crucial metric for DMTP is the one-way or round-trip delay of each path.
 This is used to decide whether a new or retransmitted packet can arrive before its deadline.
-In a path-aware network like {{SCION}}, the one-way delay might be advertised or inferred from routing information.
+In a path-aware network, the one-way delay might be advertised or inferred from routing information.
 Otherwise, endpoints measure RTT or one-way delay themselves.

 For accurate one-way delay measurements, endpoints MAY use synchronized clocks; if full clock sync is not feasible, a fallback to round-trip time measurements is still acceptable.
 The DMTP_ACK frame (see {{dmtp-ack-frame}}) is introduced primarily for improved delay tracking.

 ### Gathering Path Metrics

-1. Path-Aware Networks (e.g. SCION) might provide direct metrics, such as path latency or bandwidth as part of path metadata.
+1. Path-Aware Networks might provide direct metrics, such as path latency or bandwidth as part of path metadata.
 2. Active Probing: If the underlying network does not provide metrics, the endpoint MAY send periodic PING frames or small test packets along each active path.
 3. Path Measurement Frames: This draft introduces an optional DMTP_ACK frame ({{dmtp-ack-frame}}) for deeper path measurements, including timestamps of packet receipts to estimate per path one-way delay.
-4. Congestion windows, RTT estimates, and packet loss detection from MP-QUIC’s standard loss recovery can inform scheduling.
+4. Congestion windows, RTT estimates, and packet loss detection from {{MP-QUIC}}'s standard loss recovery can inform scheduling.

-# Extension of Multipath QUIC
+# Extension to Multipath QUIC

 This extension builds upon {{MP-QUIC}}.
 Below we list the protocol additions and modifications.
 Unless otherwise noted, all rules of MP-QUIC remain.